booz-allen-hamilton/agile-playbook/plays/6_AgileProjectExecution.md

 #### Differences

-+ With Agile project management, your initial planning is less rigid: The roadmap has only enough vision to show direction.
++ Your initial planning is less rigid.
+A plan has only enough vision to provide direction and enable alignment.

-+ With Agile PM, executing involves a continuous learning loop of obtaining feedback from the customer and adjusting—not just monitoring and controlling.
++ There is a learning feedback loop with the end user followed by plan adjustment-not just monitoring and controlling.

-+ With Agile PM, teams reflect and are given space to improve within the period of performance.
++ Teams reflect and are given space to improve within the period of performance.

-Figure 2 shows the typical project management knowledge areas and how they are modified in an Agile environment.
-This diagram is meant to show mindset differences—not meant to be binary (black or white).
+The figure below shows the typical project management knowledge areas and how they are modified in an agile environment.
+This diagram is meant to show mindset differences-not meant to be binary (black or white).
 Reality is usually a spectrum or a continuum where you use agility as warranted for the specific project.

 #### Similarities